bparanj/crystal/computer/electronics/hackerbox/green-led.md

    - Function: Converts temperature difference to voltage
    - Applications: Basic temperature measurement

-These circuits, while simple, demonstrate fundamental electrical and electronic principles and serve as building blocks for more complex circuits.
+These simple circuits demonstrate fundamental electronic principles and serve as building blocks for more complex circuits.
 Each introduces a basic concept (like energy storage, rectification, or light emission) that is crucial in more advanced electronic systems.

 Several simple electronic circuits are at the same level of simplicity as a basic power supply and resistor.
 These circuits  involve just one or two components and serve fundamental purposes.
 Here are some examples:

 ### 1. **Power Supply + Capacitor (RC Charging Circuit)**
-   - **Description**: A circuit with a power supply connected to a capacitor.
-   - **Function**: This circuit is used to demonstrate the charging and discharging behavior of a capacitor.
+   A circuit with a power supply connected to a capacitor.
+This circuit is used to demonstrate the charging and discharging behavior of a capacitor.
 It can also be used in timing applications or as a simple form of energy storage.

 ### 2. **Power Supply + Inductor (RL Circuit)**
-   - **Description**: A circuit with a power supply connected to an inductor.
+   A circuit with a power supply connected to an inductor.
-   - **Function**: This circuit illustrates the behavior of inductors in response to a change in current.
+   This circuit illustrates the behavior of inductors in response to a change in current.
 It can be used to show how inductors resist changes in current and store energy in a magnetic field.

 ### 3. **Power Supply + LED (Light Emitting Diode)**
-   - **Description**: A circuit with a power supply connected directly to an LED (often with a current-limiting resistor in series).
+   A circuit with a power supply connected directly to an LED (often with a current-limiting resistor in series).
-   - **Function**: This circuit demonstrates the function of an LED, converting electrical energy into light.
+   This circuit demonstrates the function of an LED, converting electrical energy into light.
 It’s one of the simplest circuits used to visualize the presence of current.

 ### 4. **Power Supply + Diode (Rectifier Circuit)**
-   - **Description**: A circuit with a power supply connected to a diode.
+   A circuit with a power supply connected to a diode.
-   - **Function**: This setup shows the behavior of a diode, allowing current to flow in only one direction.
+   This setup shows the behavior of a diode, allowing current to flow in only one direction.
 It's a basic rectifier, converting AC to DC in its simplest form.

 ### 5. **Power Supply + Switch**
-   - **Description**: A circuit with a power supply and a switch in series.
+   A circuit with a power supply and a switch in series.
-   - **Function**: This circuit is used to control the flow of current by opening and closing the switch.
+   This circuit is used to control the flow of current by opening and closing the switch.
 It's the basic principle behind all types of electrical switching mechanisms.

 ### 6. **Power Supply + Fuse**
-   - **Description**: A circuit with a power supply and a fuse in series.
+   A circuit with a power supply and a fuse in series.
-   - **Function**: This setup provides overcurrent protection.
+   This setup provides overcurrent protection.
 If the current exceeds a certain limit, the fuse blows, disconnecting the circuit and preventing damage to other components.

 ### 7. **Power Supply + Thermistor**
-   - **Description**: A circuit with a power supply connected to a thermistor (a resistor that changes resistance with temperature).
+   A circuit with a power supply connected to a thermistor (a resistor that changes resistance with temperature).
-   - **Function**: Used to measure temperature changes or to provide temperature-dependent current limiting in a circuit.
+   Used to measure temperature changes or to provide temperature-dependent current limiting in a circuit.

 These circuits are fundamental, serving as basic building blocks for more complex electronic designs.
 Each circuit demonstrates a basic electrical principle or component behavior, making them essential for learning electronics.